Composite video: Signal components

 NTSC composite video signal (analog) displayed on a DSO.

 A composite video signal combines, on one wire, the video information required to recreate a color picture, as well as line and frame synchronization pulses.
 The color video signal is a linear combination of the luminance (Y) of the picture and a chrominance subcarrier which carries the color information (C), a combination of hue and saturation.
 Details of the combining process vary between the NTSC, PAL and SECAM systems.

 The frequency spectrum of the modulated color signal overlaps that of the baseband signal, and separation relies on the fact that frequency components of the baseband signal tend to be near harmonics of the horizontal scanning rate, while the color carrier is selected to be an odd multiple of half the horizontal scanning rate; this produces a modulated color signal that consists mainly of harmonic frequencies that fall between the harmonics in the baseband luma signal, rather than both being in separate continuous frequency bands alongside each other in the frequency domain.
 The signals may be separated using a comb filter.
 In other words, the combination of luma and chrominance is indeed a frequency-division technique, but it is much more complex than typical frequency-division multiplexing systems like the one used to multiplex analog radio stations on both the AM and FM bands.

-A gated and filtered signal derived from the color subcarrier, called the burst or colorburst, is added to the horizontal blanking interval of each line (excluding lines in the vertical sync interval) as a synchronizing signal and amplitude reference for the chrominance signals.
+A gated and filtered signal derived from the color subcarrier, called the color burst, is added to the horizontal blanking interval of each line (excluding lines in the vertical sync interval) as a synchronizing signal and amplitude reference for the chrominance signals.
 In NTSC composite video, the 3.58 MHz burst signal is inverted in phase (180° out of phase) from the reference subcarrier.
 In PAL, the phase of the 4.43 MHz color subcarrier alternates on successive lines.
-In SECAM, no colorburst is used since phase information is irrelevant.
+In SECAM, no color burst is used since phase information is irrelevant.